AlgTUDelft/cTORS/README.md

 For windows:
  * download and install cmake: https://cmake.org/download/
  * python header files already installed with python, see the include folder in your python folder.

+### Install Google Protocol Buffers
+This project uses Google Protocol Buffers to read the data files.
+Installation is required to compile the C++ source:
+ * Download the source from the [github page](https://github.com/protocolbuffers/protobuf) (version 3.15.6 is used)
+ * Follow the [instructions](https://github.com/protocolbuffers/protobuf/blob/master/src/README.md) to install

 ### Build with setuptools
 You can build cTORS and the pyTORS library with the following command.